-Exogenous Drivers of Cryptocurrency Volatility - A Mixed Data Sampling Approach to Forecasting
+Exogenous Drivers of Bitcoin and Cryptocurrency Volatility – A Mixed Data Sampling Approach to Forecasting

-We apply the GARCH-MIDAS framework to forecast the daily, weekly, and monthly volatility of four highly capitalized Cryptocurrencies (Bitcoin, Etherium, Litecoin, and Ripple) as well as the Cryptocurrency index CRIX.
+We apply the GARCH-MIDAS framework to forecast the daily, weekly, and monthly volatility of five highly capitalized Cryptocurrencies (Bitcoin, Etherium, Litecoin, Ripple, and Stellar) as well as the Cryptocurrency index CRIX.
 Based on the prediction quality, we determine the most important exogenous drivers of volatility in Cryptocurrency markets.
 We find that the Global Real Economic Activity and the Global Financial Stress Index outperform all other economic and financial drivers under investigation.
 Only the average forecast combination results in lower loss functions.
 This indicates that the information content of exogenous factors is time-varying and the model averaging approach diversifies the impact of single drivers.
 In addition, we show that the Global Real Economic Activity provides superior volatility predictions for both, bull and bear markets.

 Keywords: Bitcoin, Cryptocurrencies, GARCH, Mixed Data Sampling, Volatility